ManuelBlanc/vermtide.vim/README.md

 # vermtide.vim

-Vim plugin to easen Vermintide mod development (work in progress).
+Vim plugin to easen Vermintide mod development.

+## Features

+Adds two new ex commands:

++ `:VTOpenLog` -- Opens the latest log (with syntax highlighting) at the first error.
++ `:VTLaunchGame` -- Launches the game (Vermintide2) through Steam.

+## Configuration

++ The location of the log files can be set through the `g:vermtide_logs_path` global variable.

 ## Installation with [vim-plug](https://github.com/junegunn/vim-plug)